t-sagara/jageocoder/README.md

 Use `searchNode()` to retrieve information about an address.

-This function returns a list of type `jageocoder.result` .
+This function returns a list of type `jageocoder.result.Result` .
 You can access the address node from node element of the Result object.

 ```